 While 56% of all hiring managers are more impressed by a candidate’s personal website than any other personal branding tool, only 7% of job seekers actually have one.
 Online portfolios give hiring managers a glimpse into your personality, with creative freedom to express it in ways that aren’t possible with a traditional resume.
 An informative, well-designed portfolio also sends a message that you take your career seriously.

-Before creating your online portfolio, you need to ask yourself what the purpose of it is.
+Before creating an online portfolio, you need to ask yourself what the purpose of it is.
 Are you looking for a new job?
 Are you looking to expand your reach to meet new clients?
 Will it be about you, or about selling your services?
 While portfolios vary greatly by field and creator, the main goal for all portfolios is to make it visually appealing and eye-catching so the visitor doesn’t lose interest.

 You also want to make sure your portfolio is cohesive and easy to navigate.
 No potential employer or client will spend much time browsing your portfolio if they cannot understand it, or if there are spelling or grammatical errors.
 Ensure that visitors can find what they need quickly, and list any relevant social media channels if more of your work is featured there.